m0rrism0rris/quake-guide/quake/quakespasm/macosx_guide.md

 Within this folder navigate to *Steam/Contents/MacOS/steamapps/content/app_2310/depot_2311*

-This folder contains 7 different versions of Quake
+This folder contains 7 different versions of the Quake executable

 Ignore them all